Christianity in Eastern Arabia: Akkaz

 In 1993 a joint Kuwaiti-French expedition found a church in Akkaz (in present Kuwait) dating to the early Abbasid era.
 The church was in the eastern church style and is symmetrical to that of Failaka.

 Failaka

 Remnants of a church, dating to perhaps as early as the 5th or 6th century as determined by the crosses that form part of the stucco decoration, were found at Al-Qusur on the Kuwaiti island of Failaka.
 Pottery at the site can be dated from as early as the first half of the 7th century through the 9th century.

 Kharg

-A number of tombs have been found decorated with distinctive Nestorian crosses on Kharg Island.
+Several tombs have been found decorated with distinctive Nestorian crosses on Kharg Island.
 A monastery with a church and nearby homes for married priests have also been excavated.
 The floral designs in the plaster decoration of the church suggested to the excavator a date in the fifth or sixth centuries AD.
 Later studies would seem to date the decorations to the end of the sixth century AD.